Yermo/nativescript-mapbox/README.md

 ```

 ## Offline maps
-For situation where you want the user to pre-load certain regions you can use these methods to create and remove offline regions.
+For situations where you want the user to pre-load certain regions you can use these methods to create and remove offline regions.

 __Important read:__ [the offline maps documentation by Mapbox](https://www.mapbox.com/help/mobile-offline/).